inu-baek/fpga-earthquake-detector/README.md

 | Stored sample data | Supplies the input sequence used by the detector.
 Sample provenance, units, and ROM contents are TODO. |
 | LEDs | Show state and datapath/alert information.
 Confirm the final LED mapping. |
 | Seven-segment display | Displays information through ROM access, window logic, and multiplexing.
 Confirm the message strings and update rate. |

-## My Contribution

-Implemented the FPGA earthquake detection system on a Digilent Basys 3 board using a datapath and control logic.

-**TODO:** identify which HDL modules, state machines, datapath blocks, board integration, and verification tasks I personally completed; include collaborators and attribution if this was a team project.
-Confirm the HDL language before adding Verilog to the technology list.

 ## Verification, Debugging & Results